GerunNik/Education.BinaryToDecimal/README.md

-# Education.BinaryToDecimal
+## Education.BinaryToDecimal
-Binary to Decimal and Back Converter - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.
+####Binary to Decimal and Back Converter
+Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.